-- The subdivision activities specified in Rule 8.2.3.1 of this Plan are Restricted Discretionary Activities, subject to compliance with the standards specified in that rule.
-Discretion to grant or decline consent and impose conditions is restricted to the matters specified at Rule 8.2.3.3. - 2.
-All other subdivision activities are Restricted Discretionary Activities in all zones, except where specified otherwise, subject to compliance with the standards set out at Rule 8.2.1.2 of this Plan.
+- 1. All subdivision activities are Restricted Discretionary Activities in all zones, subject to compliance with the standards set out at Rule 8.2.1.2 of this Plan. - 2.
 Discretion to grant or decline consent and impose conditions is restricted to the Matters of Discretion as set out in the relevant Activity Standards detailed at Rule 8.2.1.2 of this Plan. - 3.
-Where a subdivision activity does not comply with a development standard, subdivision will be a discretionary activity except where specified otherwise in that development standard.
+Where a subdivision activity does not comply with a development standard, subdivision will be a discretionary activity except where specified otherwise in that development standard. - Assessment Matters at 8.5 and other relevant assessment matters in this Plan may be referred to where relevant. - All subdivision activities are Restricted Discretionary Activities in all zones, except where specified otherwise, subject to compliance with the standards set out at Rule 8.2.1.2 of this Plan. - 2.
+Discretion to grant or decline consent and impose conditions is restricted to the Matters of Discretion as set out in the relevant Activity Standards detailed at Rule 8.2.1.2 of this Plan. - 3.
+Where a subdivision activity does not comply with a development standard, subdivision will be a discretionary activity except where specified otherwise in that development standard. - 4.
 Assessment Matters at 8.5 and other relevant assessment matters in this Plan may be referred to where relevant.